-- Employees can accumulate up to 60 hours of comp time. - Comp time must be used in the duty year that it is earned. - Use of comp time may be at the employee's request with supervisor approval as workload permits or at the supervisor's direction. - An employee may be required to use comp time before using available paid leave (e.g., sick, personal, vacation). - Weekly time sheets will be maintained on all nonexempt employees for the purpose of wage and salary administration.
+- Employees can accumulate up to 60 hours of comp time. - Comp time must be used in the duty year that it is earned. - Use of comp time may be at the employee's request with supervisor approval as workload permits or at the supervisor's direction. - Weekly time sheets will be maintained on all nonexempt employees for the purpose of wage and salary administration.